...

 Are Child Support and Custody Separate in Texas

-As the drama unfolds on stage, another drama often plays out in the background of many Texan families—navigating the complexities of child support and custody.
-This blog is your front-row ticket to understanding how Texas law splits these two crucial aspects of parenting post-divorce or separation.
-From dissecting the financial obligations to diving into who makes major decisions about your child’s life, we cover all the bases.
+As the drama unfolds on stage, another drama often plays out behind the scenes in many Texan families—navigating the complexities of child support and custody.
+This blog serves as your front-row ticket to understanding how Texas law separates these two crucial aspects of parenting after divorce or separation.
+We break down financial obligations and examine who makes major decisions about your child’s life, covering all the essential points parents need to know.
 So, stay tuned as we shed light on modifications, enforcement, and the tools Texas offers to manage these issues effectively.
 Dive into this guide full of practical advice, legal insights, and helpful tips to ensure you stay informed and prepared.

 Are Child Support and Custody Separate in Texas – Video